rmp15/rstudio_cloud_tutorial/basics/06_saving_permanent_copy.md

 ## We highly recommend saving everything at the end of the SHARP training, as you may have made several edits throughout the days.

-You can now proceed to the exercises which will need to be done in your RStudio Cloud
+You can now proceed to the exercises folder which will need to be done in your RStudio Cloud...